Cassandra Cain: Batman: The Joker War Zone

 In this anthology comic, Cassandra and Stephanie Brown fight the Hench Master in Blüdhaven.
 At the end of the story, both she and Stephanie reclaim the Bat symbol and Cass's costume becomes very similar to her previous Batgirl costume.
-In Infinite Frontier #0, Barbara Gordon - now primarily operating as Oracle again - explains to Huntress that Stephanie and Cass share the Batgirl title, but that she reserves the right to occasionally suit up as Batgirl in future.
+In Infinite Frontier #0, Barbara Gordon – now primarily operating as Oracle again – explains to Huntress that Stephanie and Cass share the Batgirl title, but that she reserves the right to occasionally suit up as Batgirl in future.

 Infinite Frontier

 Cassandra makes more sporadic appearances in the main Batman series, like her helping Batman during the Fear State event as well as her teaming up with Stephanie Brown for their own Batgirls series.
 Cassandra Cain also tries to defeat Failsafe (a robot designed by Batman to take him down in case he went rogue) but fails and is temporarily captured before freed.
 She also confronted Batman during Gotham War for his recent violent actions due to Batman's trauma in traveling the Multiverse and Knight Terrors but is swiftly defeated.
 During the Lazarus Planet event, she meets a non-binary warrior named Xanthe Zhou but is captured by spirits and sent to the spirit world.
 During "Titans: Beast World" she confronts a mutated Huntress but manages to calm her down.
 Cassandra joined the Birds of Prey.
 The team consisted of Black Canary, Big Barda, Zealot, Harley Quinn, and Black Canary's adopted sister Sin.

 Cassandra Cain during the All-In era

 The Absolute Power event happened here (the BoP appeared in Batman #152 and AP #3), putting an end to the Infinite Frontier/Dawn of DC era, and launching the All In era.
 The continuity is not affected, though.
 Birds of Prey continues as before.

 However, Cassandra Cain is now the star of her first solo Batgirl series in nearly two decades.
-Coming from writer Tate Brombal and artist Takeshi Miyazawa, it focuses on Cassandra's conflicted relationship with her mother, Shiva.
+Coming from writer Tate Brombal and artist Takeshi Miyazawa, it focuses on Cassandra's conflicted relationship with her mother, Shiva dealing with a mysterious group of assassins called the Unburied because she stole and ate their magic healing poppies.